Henry IV, Holy Roman Emperor: Road to Canossa

-Henry moved to Speyer and lived there as a penitent.
-He decided to depart for Italy to achieve his absolution, because he wanted to prevent the Pope from hearing his case at an assembly dominated by his enemies.
-Although the winter was unexpectedly severe, Henry, his wife and their retainers crossed the Mont Cenis pass in December.
-On 25 January, they reached Canossa Castle where the Pope had sought refuge, fearing that Henry came to Italy to capture him.
-Henry remained barefoot and wearing sackcloth at the castle for three days.
-Matilda of Tuscany (who held the castle), Adelaide of Turin and Hugh of Cluny convinced the Pope he had no choice but to absolve the remorseful King.
-Before receiving absolution, Henry had to pledge to accept the Pope's judgement in his conflict with his subjects.
+Henry withdrew to Speyer and lived there as a penitent.
+He then decided to seek absolution in Italy, in order to prevent the Pope from judging his case at an assembly controlled by his enemies.
+Despite an unusually harsh winter, the King, Queen Bertha, and their followers crossed the Mont Cenis pass across the Alps in December.
+On 25 January, they reached Canossa Castle, where Gregory had taken refuge fearing Henry's revenge.
+Henry stood barefoot in sackcloth before the castle for three days, until Matilda of Tuscany (the castle's owner), Bertha's mother Adelaide, and Hugh of Cluny persuaded the Pope to absolve him.
+Before receiving absolution, Henry promised to submit to the Pope’s judgement in his conflict with his subjects.